Marcuslju/Peer-impressions-in-code-reviews/README.md

 * fileHandler: Reads in the csv files necessary to create the graphs.
 The csv files that I used in the thesis cannot be     provided because of privacy issues of Ericssons employees.

-* information-about-dataset: Little information about the dataset
+* information-about-dataset: Little information about the dataset.

 * suveyResult: Creates graphs concerning the survey.